Home Heat Pump Guide

 Disadvantages

 Slightly lower peak efficiency.
-Because the heat exchange from refrigerant to water happens outdoors in a monoblock (where it is cold), there is a small theoretical efficiency penalty compared to a split system where this exchange happens indoors (where it is warm).
-In practice, the difference is marginal — typically less than 5%.
+Because the heat exchange from refrigerant to water happens outdoors in a monoblock (where it is cold), there is a small theoretical efficiency penalty compared to a split system.
+In practice, the difference is typically less than 5%.

 Split System Heat Pump: Pros and Cons